 Her work has been recognized with a variety of awards including the American Geophysical Union's 2024 Reginald Daly Lecture, an NSF CAREER grant, and the 2019 Early Career Award from the Mineralogy, Geochemistry, Volcanology & Petrology Division of the Geological Society of America.
 Research from the EPIC lab has been featured in publications such as the New York Times, USA Today, and Time and on programs from National Geographic, NPR, PBS, and AZ Channel 12.
 She also has been elected to a number of scientific leadership positions, including for SZ4D, and the Board of Directors, the Council and section leadership for the American Geophysical Union, the largest professional organization of Earth and space scientists.
 Prior to her career as scientist, Dr. Till was employed full-time as a professional ballet dancer for five years in two world-renowned companies.

-Dr. Till also has deep interests in working for justice, equity, diversity and inclusion in academic science and improving science communication.
-To this aim, she has served as the Associate Director for an Inclusive Community in SESE where she led the development of SESE's JEDI Strategic Plan, and as an inaugural AGU LANDInG Fellow (2021-2023), where she started her work on re-envisioning the processes around graduate qualifying exams and assessment from an equity lens.
+Dr. Till also is committed to inclusive excellence, as well as improving science communication.
+To this aim, she has served as the Associate Director for an Inclusive Community in SESE and was an inaugural AGU LANDInG Fellow (2021-2023), where she started her work on re-envisioning the processes around graduate qualifying exams and assessment.
 She also works with a variety of communities at Arizona State University, including at the intersection of the arts and science.

 Recent Notable Events